Imatinib

 Are there any alternatives to taking imatinib in pregnancy?

 Possibly.
 Other drugs that are safer in pregnancy can be used to treat some cancers but may not work as well as imatinib.
 Occasionally, treatment can be stopped while trying to conceive and during pregnancy.
-A doctor will help to weigh up the risk of cancer coming back against the possible benefit to the baby of stopping or changing treatment.
+Your doctor will talk to you about the risks and benefits of imatinib or other cancer treatments, and whether stopping treatment might be an option.

 No treatment